 - Individual collecting for themselves (not on behalf of a charity)

-- You need a National Police Check (dated within the previous 3 months)
+- You need a National Police Check (external link) (dated within the previous 3 months)

 Lodging your documents